equinor/ecalc/src/ecalc_neqsim_wrapper/lib/neqsim_version_info.md

-Current neqsim.jar from latest release of NeqSim (v2.3.0 - https://github.com/equinor/neqsim/releases/tag/v2.3.0)
+Current neqsim.jar from latest release of NeqSim (v2.5.9 - https://github.com/equinor/neqsim/releases/tag/v2.5.9)

+NeqSim is currently not considered to be thread-safe.
+That means that two threads working towards the same gateway, interchangely changing a fluid setting will interfere with each other.

 If you need to manually compile a version, do the following: